FlorianStuettgen/EvoSec/test.md

 This is **EvoSec-Lab**, an isolated environment for the design & testing of network topologies, security measures, and Project Controls.

-I made this to showcase how complex infrastructure, automated workflows, and robust monitoring can be orchestrated to deliver secure, controlled, and reproducible outcomes.
+I made this to showcase how enterprise-grade equipment, complex topologies, and robust workflows can be orchestrated and automated.

 > [!NOTE]
 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.